jqno/talks/paralleljava/2019-jspring/talk.md

 <pre><code class="xml" data-trim data-line-numbers>
 com.google.inject.CreationException: Unable to create injector, see the following errors:

-1) No implementation for services.Counter was bound. while locating services.Counter for the 1st parameter of controllers.CountController.&lt;init>(CountController.java:22)
-  while locating controllers.CountController
-    for the 3rd parameter of router.Routes.&lt;init>(Routes.scala:38)
+1) No implementation for Something was bound. while locating Something for the 1st parameter of controllers.CountController.&lt;init>(CountController.java:22) while locating controllers.CountController for the 3rd parameter of router.Routes.&lt;init>(Routes.scala:38)